zaber04/ip-address-manager/README.md

 ## Setbacks

 In the middle of the project, my laptop crashed and some work was lost.
 Most of the day was lost trying to recover the device and res-setup everything in another older device with almost no dev setup.

+## Code Duplications

+In some cases, code duplications was used intentionally instead of using `shared library` or `git submodules` or `composer packages` or `symbolic links`.
+This is often decision choice by case.
+One example is defining `auth` as a middleware and binding to a class and registering in service provider has been done in each services.
+In this case, it saved some time.
+In Lumen, there isn't a much better approach anyway.
+Even with a library, the manual part is mandatory.
+You have to add stuff in `bootstrap/app.php` manually.